oakfr/applied-science-handbook/building-a-team/hiring.md

 ## Approach candidates yourself
 - A great recruiter is always useful, but great candidates will value being approached by a member of the team directly.
 - It takes one to get one.
 There is no recipe for finding great scientists.
 As a scientist, you are best placed to find your peers.
+- The statistics are hard.
+You will approach 70 candidates for a single hire.
+But this hire might transform your team.

 ## Train the recruiter by example
 - Good candidates come from all backgrounds.
 There is no recipe for recruiters to follow.